brendanlu/tred/README.txt

 Development
 -----------
-For anyone who is interested in adding to the package.
+For anyone who is interested in adding to the package:

-For development dependencies
+    For development dependencies, invoke:
             pip install -r requirements.txt
+    In the root to install all of the required packages for development.

-To test any changes, invoke
+    To test any changes, invoke:
             pytest .
     In the root to run the tests in the test folder.

-Please kindly run
+    If opening pull requests, invoke:
             black .
-In the root to autoformat code when opening pull requests to this repo.
+    In the root to autoformat code.

+    To build an updated version of the docs, invoke: pdoc --html --output-dir docs tred
+    In the root to generate the docs in html under a `docs` directory.

 Much of the implementation and code practice mirrors that of scikit-learn.
 We adopt their utilities and general coding guidelines whenever we can.

-Be very liberal in adding tests, both for new and existing features!
+For any interested contributors, please be very liberal in adding tests, both for new and existing features.

 Credit
 ------